helidon-io/helidon/examples/webserver/threads/README.md

 ### Use of Helidon's ThreadPoolSupplier and Configuration

 This example uses `io.helidon.common.configurable.ThreadPoolSupplier` to create the two executors used in the example.
-This provides a couple of benefits:
+This provides a few benefits:

 1. ThreadPoolSupplier supports a number of tuning parameters that enable us to configure a small, bounded threadpool.
 2. You can drive the thread pool configuration via Helidon config -- see this example's `application.yaml`